-• force [ref]

-When set to True, allows snapshot of a volume when the volume is attached to an instance

-Minimum sleep time between snapshot creation and deletion (in seconds)

-Maximum sleep time between snapshot creation and deletion (in seconds)
+- force: when set to True, allows snapshot of a volume when the volume is attached to an instance - min_sleep: minimum sleep time between snapshot creation and deletion (in seconds) - max_sleep: maximum sleep time between snapshot creation and deletion (in seconds) - · kwargs: optional args to create a snapshot dictionary, must contain two values: min - minimum size volumes will be created as; max - maximum size volumes will be created as.

-• openstack with regular users (temporary users can be created via the 'users' context if admin user is specified for the platform).

-CinderVolumes.create_and_delete_volume [Scenario]

-Create and then delete a volume.
+Cinder Volumes.create_and_delete_volume [Scenario] Create and then delete a volume.